-The Bureau of Public Health Preparedness (BPHP) is located within the Ohio Department of Health and was created in 2005.
+The Office of Health Preparedness (OHP) is located within the Ohio Department of Health and was created in 2005.
 Our Mission is to assure an effective statewide health response through planning and collaboration.

 - Effectively and efficiently respond